New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: Introduction

 The latter is the main subject of this work.
-In contrast to the resonance and missing energy searches, the uniqueness of the JLab positron project results from a high intensity positron beam with high degree of polarization.
-Upon interacting with electrons in a fixed target, this allows access to polarization-sensitive observables of the Bhabha scattering $e^+ e^- \to e^+ e^-$, in particular the beam normal spin asymmetry, which is proportional to an absorptive (imaginary) part of the scattering amplitude.
+While existing studies have placed constraints on BSM effects using unpolarized Bhabha scattering \cite{Bourilkov:1999iz,Bourilkov:2000ap,L3:2000bql}, the uniqueness of the JLab positron project stems from its high-intensity positron beam with a high degree of polarization.
+The interaction of this beam with unpolarized atomic electrons in a fixed target enables access to polarization-sensitive observables in Bhabha scattering $e^+ e^- \to e^+ e^-$.
+The beam normal spin asymmetry, which is proportional to an absorptive (imaginary) part of the scattering amplitude, is of particular interest.

 The 11 GeV beam at JLab will allow access to the Bhabha process up to center-of-momentum (c.m.) energies $\sqrt{s} \simeq 106$~MeV.
 Being below any hadron production threshold this process is theoretically very clean as it cannot get contributions from any hadronic absorptive part.
 Moreover, the leading QED contribution to this asymmetry vanishes at a fixed scattering angle, yielding a kinematic point with strongly reduced SM background for BSM searches.
 Since QED interactions at energies much larger than the electron mass are helicity-conserving, particularly strong bounds can be derived for dark sector mediators which induce a lepton helicity flip, such as scalars.
 Furthermore, our findings show that the projected dark photon search range can also be extended significantly beyond the existing limits, demonstrating the complementarity and broad potential of $e^+e^-$ polarization observables in light messenger particle searches.

+The paper is organized as follows.
+In Section \ref{sec2}, we outline the beam normal spin asymmetry in Bhabha scattering.
+Section \ref{sec3} details the QED background to this observable, while in Section \ref{sec4} we investigate the BSM contributions for generic scalar, vector, and axial vector mediators.
+Section \ref{sec5} presents the sensitivity projections for JLab kinematics.
+Finally, section \ref{sec6} provides a summary of our work.